 - clip art and graphic content is outdated

 - the file size can become very large

 - you have to buy a Microsoft software license

 Cost: Office 365 Business costs $8.25 per user/per month with an annual commitment and includes Outlook, Word, Excel, PowerPoint, Publisher, and Access; it also provides 1TB of cloud storage via OneDrive.

 This information is always changing.
 Visit the Microsoft 365 website to learn more about the different plans and features available.

 Pros and Cons of Prezi:

 “a visual storytelling software alternative to traditional slide-based presentation formats […] featuring a map-like overview that lets users pan between topics, zoom in on details, and pull back to reveal context,”Wikipedia

 Prezi supports over 100 million users worldwide.
-It is a great story-telling tool that supports mind-mapping and has the ability to show the bigger picture in relation to the finer details.
+It is a great story-telling tool that supports mind-mapping and has the ability to show the bigger picture along with the finer details.
 If you are unfamiliar with Prezi, the best way to understand how it works is to watch a few in action.
 Check out the 2019 Prezi Awards for a look into this flexible presentation software.

-- The main difference is the Prezi zoom function.
-This allows the presentation to act as a limitless zoomable canvas which changes the way people share information.
+- the Prezi zoom function allows the presentation to act as a limitless zoomable canvas which changes the way people share information

 - provides their users with pre-designed templates, icons and graphics to choose from